Bybit CEO Calls For Wall St to Embrace Crypto -

 Wall St Should Look to Adapt to Crypto, Not the Other Way Around

-VICTORIA, Seychelles, Sept.
-28, 2022 — Ben Zhou, co-founder and CEO of Bybit, the top 3 crypto exchanges in the world by web traffic, has called for the traditional markets to embrace the change being driven by crypto.
+VICTORIA, SEYCHELLES – Media OutReach – 28 September 2022 – Ben Zhou, co-founder and CEO of Bybit, the top 3 crypto exchanges in the world by web traffic, has called for the traditional markets to embrace the change being driven by crypto.

 Speaking at the Pantera Blockchain Summit Asia this week, Zhou discussed the growing convergence between traditional financial institutions and crypto.
 “The infrastructure is already in place and large institutions are already exploring and engaging at multiple levels with crypto leaders,” he commented.